 Oahu is by far Hawaii’s most popular island.
 About 2/3 of all Hawaiians live here and it is a hub for tourism to the state.
-On the southeastern side of the island, you’ll find the state capital, Honolulu, along with famous sights like Diamond Head, Waikiki, and the Pearl Harbor Memorial.
-Many visitors to Oahu never get much further than these tourist sights.
-To be perfectly honest, it’s to busy for me.
-If you really want to experience the island though, you need to head to North Shore, Oahu
+We visit Oahu every year with our annual trip to Disney Aulani, Many visitors to Oahu never get much further than the typical Oahu tourist sights of Waikiki and diamond head.
+To be perfectly honest, it’s too busy for me.
+If you really want to experience the island though, you need to check out all the things to do in North Shore, Oahu

 North Shore Oahu’s Must Do’s